 • In-network coverage only for orthodontic services for children under 19, such as diagnostic procedures and appliances to realign teeth.
-There is a separate lifetime maximum on in-network orthodontic services of up to \$1,000 per patient.
+There is a separate lifetime maximum^ on in-network orthodontic services of up to \$1,000 per patient.

-Effective January 1, 2022, the annual in-network maximum is increased.
-Accordingly, the paragraph under the section "Annual Maximum" is deleted and replaced with the following:
+Under the section "Annual Maximum" the last sentence is deleted and replaced with the following: